BrianMcConway/puppy-puzzle-game/README.md

     <img src="readme-docs/how-to-play.png" alt="Image of 'How to Play' instructions" width="16.5%" height="auto">

 **New Game**
-- This buttton starts a new game at any time.
+- This button starts a new game at any time.
 You will be asked to confirm the request via a pop-up window where you can confirm or cancel the request.

     <img src="readme-docs/new-game-img.png" alt="Image of 'New Game' button" width="15%" height="auto">
     <img src="readme-docs/new-game-confirm.png" alt="Image of 'New Game' confirmation button" width="14%" height="auto">